 Having a good understanding of the plants and herbs around us is very essential for maintaining a peaceful atmosphere as well as healthy body.
 The fact still remains that we oftentimes fail to acknowledge that the plants around us are God’s own pharmacy to us.

-It is important to know why it is important to get acquainted with nature as well as the vital plants and herbs around us.
+It is important to get acquainted with nature as well as the vital plants and herbs around us.
 To a larger extent, this will save us both the stress, time and cost of searching for expensive modes of treatment when we are surrounded by free gift of nature.

 Whether this is your first time of hearing about moringa or not, you should know what this plant is, what it does and how it should be used, under what circumstances.

 The Moringa tree is regarded as one of the world’s most vital trees as almost every part of the tree can be used either for medicinal or culinary purposes.
 Moringa is a flowering plant that belongs to the family of Moringaceae.

 It is originally from Africa and Asia and the name is gotten from the term murungai or muringa.
 Moringa is known to contain at least 13 different species that ranges in size from small herbs to giant trees.
 The most popular specie is Moringa oleifera, which is originally from the foothills of the Himalayas in India before spreading to other parts of African countries.
 Also, another popular African specie is Moringa stenopetala.
 Ethanobotanical studies reveal that the moringa roots are bitter in nature and are highly beneficial to human race.

 It is also known as the drumstick tree, moonga, horseradish tree, mlonge, benzolive tree, kelor, marango, mulangay, ben oil tree or sajna.
 Moringa is highly medicinal and nutritional thus several studies have been carried out supporting its nutritional and medicinal properties.
 The Philippines regards the moringa tree as a mother’s best companion due to its ability to boost lactating mother’s milk production.